Civil Partnership Act 2004: Amendments

 An amendment tabled by Conservative MP Edward Leigh proposed to extend the property and pension rights afforded by civil partnerships to siblings who had lived together for more than 12 years.
 This was opposed by many backers of the bill, such as frontbench Conservative MP Alan Duncan, who considered it a wrecking amendment.
 Leigh himself was an opponent of the Civil Partnerships bill, and voted against it at the second reading.
 The amendment was backed by Norman Tebbit and the Christian Institute, which paid for a full page advert in favour of the amendment in The Times newspaper.
 Labour and the Liberal Democrats issued a whip against the Leigh Amendment, and only two MPs from each party rebelled to vote in favour of it.

 On 24 June 2004, during the discussion at the report stage in the House of Lords, Conservative peer Baroness O'Cathain moved an amendment to extend eligibility for civil partnership to blood relatives who had lived together for a minimum period of time.
 This amendment was passed in the Lords by 148 to 130, a majority of 18.
 Like the Leigh amendment, opponents considered the O'Cathain amendment to be a wrecking amendment, and like Leigh, O'Cathain herself voted against the Civil Partnerships Bill.
 Labour Peer Baron Alli, said the amendment was "ill-conceived and does nothing other than undermine the purpose of the bill", while the gay rights group Stonewall said the amendment was "unworkable and undermined hundreds of years of family law".

-The House of Commons later removed this amendment and sent the revised Bill back to the Lords for reconsideration.
-The Lords decided to accept the Commons version on 17 November and the Bill received Royal Assent the next day.
+The House of Commons later voted 381—74 to remove this amendment, and sent the revised Bill back to the Lords for reconsideration.
+On 17 November, the Lords accepted the Commons version by a vote of 251 to 136; the bill received royal assent the next day.